June 10, 2018

 Using Git rebase

 Back to when I started using Git, I was faced with this challenge.
-Someone has updated the upstream - how do I incorporate the latest changes into my working branch?
+Someone has updated the upstream - how do I include the latest changes into my working branch?

-The obvious route is to pull master and merge it into the working branch.
-So something like:
+The first approach is to pull master and merge it into the working branch:

 Terminal